nglange/help-documentation/_commonadmin/report-issue.md

 * email: support@bluebox.net
 * chat: chat.bluebox.net
 * web: support.bluebox.net
 * phone: 800-613-4305

-If you feel that your situation requires escalation, as in the case of outage, follow the steps in [How do I escalate a ticket?](../escalating-a-ticket/index.html) to escalate your ticket.
+If you feel that your situation requires escalation, as in the case of an outage, follow the steps in [How do I escalate a ticket?](../escalating-a-ticket/index.html) to escalate your ticket.